nglthu/English_5_1_24/CPU.md

 ### System on Chip

  A system on a chip  is an integrated circuit that integrates most or all components of a computer or electronic system.

+ E.g. A system on a chip (SoC) is an integrated circuit that combines a CPU, memory, and other components into a single chip.

 ###  The Look